simonprickett/python-probabilistic-data-structures/README.md

 # No, Maybe and Close Enough!

 Exploring Probabilistic Data Structures in Python - my 2021 Pycon USA and Australia talk.
-I've updated the code slightly for Pycon 2022 - it now uses the latest redis-py Redis client.
+I've updated the code slightly for Pycon MEA Dubai 2022 - it now uses the latest redis-py Redis client.

 If you'd like to see the slides for the 2021 version of this talk, they're [here](https://simonprickett.dev/no_maybe_and_close_enough_slides.pdf) (PDF).
 Watch the 2021 video [here](https://www.youtube.com/watch?v=hM1JPkEUtks).